 When you’re working on a web browser, more often than not, you have to keep a few tabs open.
 On the downside, keeping these tabs open also eats up a lot of your computer’s RAM, causing it to slow down.
-To free up some RAM, you must close the unnecessary tabs but sometimes, we mistakenly close the important ones.
+To free up some RAM, you must close the unnecessary tabs, but sometimes, we mistakenly close the important ones.

-In this post, you will learn about a shortcut on how to open closed tabs in Chrome while browsing the web.
+This post will learn about a shortcut on how to open closed tabs in Chrome while browsing the web.
 This shortcut is also applicable on popular internet browsers like Firefox, Safari, and Microsoft Edge.

 Read more on Brighter Guide: